Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Dataset Details

 \section{Dataset Details}

-\customparagraph{Video recording.} We ask \nuser{} participants to record cooking activities in their own home kitchens using a head-mounted GoPro camera.
-The cooking recipes are adopted from YouCook2~\cite{zhou:aaai18} captions with 2,000 recipes consisting of 82 recipe classes (\eg, ``BLT'' is a class and multiple recipes belong to the class).
+\customparagraph{Video recording} We ask \nuser{} participants to record cooking activities in their own home kitchens using a head-mounted GoPro camera.
+The cooking recipes are adopted from YouCook2 (YC2)~\cite{zhou:aaai18} captions with 2,000 recipes consisting of 82 classes of recipes (\eg, ``BLT'' is a class and multiple recipes belong to the class).
 Each participant chooses five recipes at will so that selected classes do not overlap and then prepares the meal by following the step descriptions written in the recipe.
 In total, we collect \nvideo{} videos totaling \vhour{} hours.
 We also received approval for this activity data collection from an Institutional Review Board and obtained consent from participants who joined this recording.

 \cref{fig:web_ui} indicates our web application used for our video recording, displaying the instruction of video collection, step descriptions, reference videos from YouCook2, and necessary ingredients extracted from annotated captions.
-This web interface helps participants prepare ingredients and check how to cook from the reference videos before their recording.
-During recording, the highlighted step description is shown to indicate their current step and changes by manipulating the bottom below.
+This Web interface helps participants prepare ingredients and check how to cook from the reference videos prior to recording.
+During recording, the highlighted step description is shown to indicate their current step and changes by manipulating the button below.
 The AR markers are displayed on the screen in the transition of steps, which are used to annotate temporal segments.

+\eccvadd{ To maintain the coherency of captured activities, we instruct the participants to remember the recipes beforehand, which allows them to move to the next step smoothly in the actual recording.
+Even though they halted midway through the recording to remember the step procedure, we treat it as acceptable behavior as it is likely to refer to the recipe on their tablets in real-life cooking. }

+\customparagraph{Transfer learning setup} We use YC2 and EgoYC2 as the source and target data, respectively.
+We split the \egocap{} dataset into train and evaluation sets with 151 (964) and 75 (511) videos (step descriptions), respectively.
+To align both datasets, we re-split the YC2 dataset according to the \egocap{}'s split, where train and evaluation sets have 1,716 (13,324) and 75 (511) videos (step descriptions), respectively.
+The evaluation sets correspond to each other, and all the YC2 data that are not re-recorded in this work are included in the training set.